pravega/pravega-samples/standalone-examples/README.md

 # Pravega Examples
-These applications only need a running Pravega to execute against.
+Set of example applications to demonstrate the features of Pravega and potential use-case scenarios.

 ## Pre-requisites